-1. Either party, within five (5) days (excluding weekends and holidays) of receipt of the Committee's decision, may appeal the decision to the Vice President of Academic Affairs.
-The Vice President may:

-a.
-Concur with the decision of the Committee, or
+- A. Either party, within five (5) days (excluding weekends and holidays) of receipt of the Committee's decision, may appeal the decision to the Vice President of Academic Affairs.
+The Vice President may: - 1.
+Concur with the decision of the Committee, or - 2.

-b.
 Modify the Committee's decision.